Home / All Programs / Alpine Climbing & Mountaineering / Mt. Russell via the East Ridge

 Reviews

-Jason, Palisase Traverse
+Jason, Palisade Traverse

 “What a fantastic trip put together for us by the Sierra Mountain Center.
 From the start Emma was fantastic and professional in the coordination efforts for our Palisade Traverse trip.
 My son and I had a 1:1 guide ratio and the guides, Dave Stimson and Tyler Logan, were exceptional.
 Exceptional in their knowledge of the route, their efficiency with rope craft and their trailside manner – despite the exhausting climb we had such a fun time.
 We are already planning next year’s outing with SMC.”